September 2023 - August 2024

-This course aims to give students an in-depth knowledge of the most crucial issues of international criminal law.
-After dealing briefly with the birth and evolution of international criminal law as a branch of public international law with regard to the so-called core crimes, the course focuses on the legal ingredients of each core crime (war crimes, crimes against humanity and genocide).
-It also deals with the various forms of criminal accountability, defences and excuses, and the question of international immunities for state officials.
+This course aims to give students advanced knowledge of selected issues of international criminal law.
+After dealing briefly with the birth and evolution of international criminal law as a branch of public international law with regard to the so-called core crimes, the course focuses on the legal ingredients of each core crime (war crimes, crimes against humanity, genocide and aggression), with an emphasis on the Rome Statute and the case-law of the International Criminal Court (ICC).
 As for the mechanisms for enforcing international criminal law, the course examines the role of international and mixed tribunals and national criminal jurisdictions in repressing international crimes, focusing in particular on the legitimate grounds of criminal jurisdiction under international law and the question of universal criminal jurisdiction.

 Who is a refugee?
 What is the legal framework protecting those fleeing armed conflicts, persecution and human rights abuses?
 What are the international obligations of states?
 This course analyses the main international and regional legal norms governing refugee protection.
 It examines the sources of international refugee law, including the 1951 Geneva Convention Relating to the Status of Refugees, and its interaction with human rights law and international humanitarian law.
 It also analyses the central notions of international protection such as the principle of non-refoulement, interception at sea, the refugee definition as well as asylum procedures.
 Particular attention is dedicated to the case law of State Parties to the 1951 Geneva Convention.